“Everything must go!”

 If you’re in marketing for any length of time, you’ll eventually have someone tell you to throw in some loss aversion.
 Add a countdown timer.
 Build some urgency.

+Who discovered loss aversion?
 Nobel Prize-winning psychologists Daniel Kahneman and Amos Tversky discovered loss aversion during their research on Prospect Theory.
-The full theory involves quite a lot of math, but the short version is that the theory was intended to model how people make decisions.
+The full Prospect Theory models how people make decisions.

-To illustrate the point, I’ll put you in the shoes of the head honcho at the Center for Disease Control.
-Here’s the scenario that Tversky and Kahneman presented in a 1981 study.
+Here’s the scenario that Tversky and Kahneman presented in a 1981 study:

 “Imagine that the U.S. is preparing for the outbreak of an unusual Asian disease, which is expected to kill 600 people.
 Two alternative programs to combat the disease have been proposed.
 Assume that the exact scientific estimate of the consequences of the programs are as follows: